- Gallery Director

-Courses are designed to guide the artists far beyond the hobbyist stage to the role of visual communicator of ideas, concepts and passion through art.
-Students explore the subtle nuances and detail of aesthetic expression as they refine the practical application of science and technology in their work, conduct advanced thesis research and prepare for a solo gallery exhibition.
+Courses are designed to guide artists far beyond the hobbyist stage, becoming visual communicators of ideas, concepts and passion through art.
+Students explore the subtle nuances and details of aesthetic expression as they refine the practical application of science and technology in their work, conduct advanced thesis research and prepare for a solo gallery exhibition.

 Study at your own pace

-A variety of class formats accommodates working adults and long-distance commuters: evenings; weekends; and four-day, one-week and two-week intensive courses.
-The program can be completed in two calendar years with full-time study, or longer on a part-time basis to allow time for other life commitments.
+A variety of class formats accommodate working adults and long-distance commuters.
+We offer evening and weekend class schedules, as well as four-day, one-week and two-week intensive courses.
+The program can be completed in two calendar years with full-time study, or longer on a part-time basis.
 Another option is to complete the requirements of a Hood M.A. in ceramic arts, and apply those courses to the longer-range goal of an MFA.

 Workshops and events

-The Hood College Graduate School also offers workshops, studio courses and events designed to allow ceramic artists, both experienced and aspiring, to gain specialized knowledge in the field.
+The Hood College Graduate School also offers workshops, studio courses and events designed to allow ceramic artists, both experienced and aspiring, to gain specialized knowledge in their field.

 Are you ready to go further?

-- An essay (500 words or less) discussing previous academic and personal experience with clay, current work and professional goals in relation to the MFA
+- An essay (500 words or less) discussing previous experience with ceramics/craft medias, current work and professional goals in relation to the MFA.

-- An artist statement about the portfolio work addressing concept, objectives and process
+- An artist statement about the portfolio work addressing concept, objectives and processes.

-The Master of Fine Arts in Ceramic Arts requires candidates to complete a studio emphasis in ceramic arts with a G.P.A. of 3.0 or greater.
+The Master of Fine Arts in Ceramic Arts requires candidates to complete a studio emphasis in ceramic arts with a GPA of 3.0 or higher.

 60 credits are required for graduation: